arustyt/wled-tools/doc/env_definition_files.md

   playlist_repeat: 0
 ```
 Multiple levels in the properties file can be specified by concatenating consecutive levels,
-separated by period '.'.
+separated by periods '.'.
 From the example properties file above, the following could be
 used to vary the speed setting for a preset.
 ```
     .